Combined vs Separate Policies

 • Clothing, jewellery (up to single-item limit), sports equipment

-• Perils covered: theft, fire, flood, escape of water (and accidental damage if added)
+• Perils covered: theft, fire, flood, escape of water, and accidental damage if added

 Getting the Rebuild Value Right

-Buildings insurance should be based on the rebuild cost β€” not the market value of your property.
+Buildings insurance should be based on the rebuild cost - not the market value of your property.
 In many UK cities, market value far exceeds rebuild cost.
 Insuring for market value wastes money and doesn't improve your cover.

 The rebuild cost includes: demolishing the existing structure, architect and professional fees, rebuilding to current building regulations, and all fixtures and fittings.
-Use the ABI's House Rebuilding Cost calculator (abi.org.uk) to estimate an accurate figure for your property type, size, and location.
-Review and update it at renewal β€” rebuild costs rise with inflation and material costs.
+Use the ABI's House Rebuilding Cost calculator at abi.org.uk for an accurate figure based on your property type, size, and location.
+Review it at renewal - rebuild costs rise with inflation and material prices.

 ⚠️ Over-insuring wastes money; under-insuring costs you at claim time

-If your building is insured for Β£300,000 but the rebuild cost is Β£200,000, you're paying 50% more premium than necessary β€” and still only covered for the actual rebuild cost.
-If insured for Β£150,000 but the rebuild cost is Β£200,000 (under-insured by 25%), an insurer may reduce any claim by 25% (the "average clause").
+If your building is insured for £300,000 but the rebuild cost is £200,000, you're paying 50% more premium than needed - and still only covered for the actual rebuild cost.
+If insured for £150,000 against a £200,000 rebuild cost (under-insured by 25%), an insurer can cut any claim by 25% (the "average clause").
 Get the rebuild value right at the start.

 Valuable Optional Add-Ons to Consider